 Twin Peaks (1990-1991)

-British investigators in this two-season drama find themselves trying to unravel 40 years of lies and cover-ups in Season 1 after reopening a troubling cold case.
+British investigators in this three-season drama (only the first two are Prime eligible) find themselves trying to unravel 40 years of lies and cover-ups in Season 1 after reopening a troubling cold case.
 The challenge, of course, is how much those being investigated have changed over time, and what they're willing to risk to protect their reputations and their families.
 At six episodes in each season, it's the kind of show that can suck you in for an entire weekend, especially if you're partial to British crime dramas.
+Watch it now on Amazon

 Unsolved Mysteries: Original Robert Stack Episodes (1988-2002)